 - 6 Caverns

 Includes cartridge and full-color manual.
-Available in NTSC and PAL television formats, please select above.
+Available in NTSC and PAL60 television formats, please select above.

 However, there are a few things that keep me from giving it a perfect score.
 As other reviewers have mentioned, the slow rate of fire is extremely frustrating.
 However, I could live with it if the missiles moved faster.
 As it is, it's just too slow.